How far can a rumor travel without shortcuts?: Introduction

-where is the number of neighbors of $v$ in state $i$ for the configuration $\eta$, for $i\in\{1,2\}.$ Formally, \eqref{rates} means that if the node $v$ is in state, say, $0$ at time $t$ then the probability that it will be in state $1$ at time $t+h$, for $h$ small, is $n_{1}(v,\eta) h + o(h)$, where $o(h)$ represents a function such that $\lim_{h\to 0} o(h)/h = 0$.
+where is the number of neighbors of $v$ in state $i$ for configuration $\eta$, for $i\in\{1,2\}.$ Formally, \eqref{rates} means that if node $v$ is in state, say, $0$ at time $t$ then the probability that it will be in state $1$ at time $t+h$, for $h$ small, is $n_{1}(v,\eta) h + o(h)$, where $o(h)$ represents a function such that $\lim_{h\to 0} o(h)/h = 0$.
 For a review of recent rigorous results for this model on different graphs, we refer the reader to the following references: \cite{EAP,rada,juniormaki,juniorstochastic}, as well as the references cited therein.
-The primary rigorous results in the existing literature are related to the asymptotic behavior of the proportion of ignorants at the end of the process, in the context of finite networks, or the propagation or non-propagation of the rumor in a specific sense, in the case of networks with an infinite number of nodes.
-The previous are quantities for evaluating the impact of the information dissemination process within the network.
+The primary rigorous results in the existing literature are related to the asymptotic behavior of the proportion of ignorants at the end of the process, in the context of finite networks, or the propagation or non-propagation of rumors in a specific sense, in the case of networks with an infinite number of nodes.
+The previous quantities we used to evaluate the impact of the information dissemination process within the network. {For a deeper discussion of related studies on the spread of online rumors and similar epidemic-like processes we refer the reader to \cite{li,shi,sha,yang,zhu-ding,zhu}, and the references therein.}